 So if you are looking for a new church community or coming to visit us for the first time know that you are welcome here at Grace!!

 Our main service on Sunday is at 10:00am.
 We offer quieter services at 8:00am Sundays and on Saturdays at 5:00pm in All Saints’ Chapel.
-During the week we worship on Wednesdays at 7:00am and 10:00am.
+During the week we worship on Wednesdays at 10:00am.

 Grace Church is handicap accessible and conveniently located at the corner of County and School Streets, on the edge of historic downtown New Bedford, just minutes from Dartmouth, Fairhaven, and surrounding areas.

 If you would like to know more or have any questions please do not hesitate to contact me.

 Whoever you are, wherever you are on your journey of faith,

 Learn more about our clergy, staff, and vestry that lead Grace Church.